-The merit rating of the General Manager of the Internal Audit Office shall be determined after obtaining the approval of the audit and supervisory committee.
+The appointment, dismissal, and merit rating of the General Manager of the Internal Audit Office shall be determined after obtaining the approval of the audit and supervisory committee.

 Amendments to the rules for internal audits and the establishment of implementation rules for internal audits shall require the consent of the audit and supervisory committee.